 Can dogs eat apples?

-Apples are another one on the list that’s a high-quality treat for your dog to eat. wonderful crunchy treats for your dog.
+Apples are another one on the list that’s a safe fruit for your dog to eat. wonderful crunchy treats for your dog.
 They are non-toxic and make for a tasty snack your dog will love

 However be sure to never let your dog have a whole apple, and chew on the core.
-Apple seeds contain cyanide which can be toxic if consumed in large quantities.
+Apple seeds contain small amounts of cyanide which can be toxic if consumed in large quantities.

 Can dogs eat pears?